 It is notable that the 700D has a microphone port, which is missing on the D3100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 700D and the D3100 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the D3100 have been discontinued, but can regularly be found used on ebay.
 The D3100 was replaced by the Nikon D3200, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D3100 Manual.
+Further information on the features and operation of the 700D and D3100 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D3100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Nikon D3100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.